 The Offshore Voyaging Reference Site

-Summary And Conclusions For Heavy Weather Book
+Summary And Conclusions For Heavy Weather Offshore Section

 The best things about writing this book for me have been the amount I have learned, by discussing strategy and gear with other sailors and reading other authors, and the way the process of writing it has clarified my own thinking.
 Here is a summary of my conclusions and how they relate to our strategy on Morgan’s Cloud: